MCatherine1994/SQL-Practice/Git Command Notes.md

 ```
 $ git branch       //list the current branch
 $ git branch new_branch_name      //create a branch with the new branch name
+$ git fetch  // get both the remote and local repository
 ```
 **Switch between branch**
 ```